RoeeHashai/FacebookASP-AndroidApp-FE/README.md

    ```bash
    git clone https://github.com/RoeeHashai/FacebookASP-AndroidApp-FE/tree/main
   ```
-Open in Android Studio: Open the project in Android Studio. \n Run the Application: Build and run the application on an Android emulator or a physical device.
+Open in Android Studio: Open the project in Android Studio.
+Run the Application: Build and run the application on an Android emulator or a physical device.

 ## Usage

 User Authentication: Sign up for a new account or log in with an existing account.
 Post Updates: Create new posts and share updates with your friends.
 Interact with Posts: Like posts by clicking the like button and comment on posts by adding comments.
 Connect with Friends: Search for other users and send friend requests to connect with them.

 ## Contributing